malteprinzler/VisualFashionAttributePrediction/README.md

 - .chkpt (pytorch lightning checkpoint)
 - .pth (pytorch model state dict)

-For instructions on how to load the model, please see the <a href="https://pytorch.org/tutorials/beginner/saving_loading_models.html">official pytorch documentation</a>
+For instructions on how to load the model, please see the <a href="https://pytorch.org/tutorials/beginner/saving_loading_models.html">official pytorch documentation</a>.
+Please make sure to use normalized RGB images as input for the model (offset: [0.6765, 0.6347, 0.6207], std=[0.3284, 0.3371, 0.3379]), otherwise the model performance may decrease drastically!